angela-d/brain-dump/sysadmin/fortinet-vpn-linux.md

 # Fortinet SSL VPN on Linux

-Fortinet's proprietary Linux client doesn't work well on Debian 9.
+Fortinet's proprietary Linux client didn't work well on Debian 9.
+(Haven't bothered trying it on Debian 10, as OpenFortiGUI has worked quite well)

 - Compile from source for a non-proprietary [CLI version](https://github.com/adrienverge/openfortivpn)
 - Non-proprietary [GUI version](https://github.com/theinvisible/openfortigui) or [apt installation](https://apt.iteas.at/)

 ## GUI Installation
-These instructions are for Debian 9.
+These instructions are for Debian 10.
 For Ubuntu, check the [developer's blog](https://hadler.me/linux/openfortigui/).

 Add the developer's signing key
 ```bash